Vyral/jeff-wheatley-recruiting/_posts/2019-06-09-a-point-by-point-guide-to-winning-a-multiple-offer-situation.md

 Today I’d like to talk about multiple offers and the formula that will help you, the buyer, win in these kinds of scenarios.&nbsp;

 No matter if you’re in a multiple-offer situation or not, it’s important to develop an understanding of the psychology of the seller.
-Once this is established, you’ll want to go straight to the listing agent and pick their brain for more information on the needs of the seller they’re representing—**the seller’s needs analysis,** as we like to call it.
+Once this is established, you’ll want to go straight to the listing agent and pick their brain for more information on the needs of the seller they’re representing—**the 'seller’s needs' analysis,** as we like to call it.
 You can then determine how their needs parallel your own and craft an offer around that, which is sure to produce a win-win deal. &nbsp;&nbsp;

 After gaining insight into the seller’s needs, **write a clean offer** by following three steps:&nbsp;